Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 The two available launch modes for the AIM-7 on the F-14 is the normal mode and the boresight mode.
 To select the AIM-7 for launch the pilot selects the SP/PH (sparrow/phoenix) position on the stick weapon selector.
-It is not possible to select which sparrow to be launched, this is done automatically by the WCS.
+Selection of which Sparrow to launch is done automatically by the WCS.

 Depression of the weapon selector switches from SP to PH and vice versa.
 If a STT target is available the WCS will automatically use the normal mode for launch unless BRSIT (boresight) is selected on the MSL MODE (missile mode) switch on the ACM panel.